LunarianNova/aristurtledev.github.io/source/tutorials/building_2d_games/10_input_management/index.md

 To manage mouse input effectively, we need to track both current and previous states, as well as provide easy access to mouse position, scroll wheel values, and button states.
 The `MouseInfo` class will encapsulate all of this functionality, making it easier to:

 - Track current and previous mouse states.
+- Track the mouse position.
-- Track the mouse position and detect movement.
+- Check the change in mouse position between frames and if it was moved.
 - Track scroll wheel changes.
 - Detect when mouse buttons are pressed or released
 - Check if mouse buttons are being held down